 Those who feel it difficult to trek along with the bag packs can hire porters from Jomsom while it is ideal to carry loads on the mules up to Mustang since they are more economical.

-There are many travel and tour companies in Nepal with custom-made itineraries to fit your requirement.
+There are many travel and tour companies in Nepal with custom-made itineraries to fit your requirements.
 They will take care of your entire accommodation needs and will provide you with porters and mules for carrying your bag pack.